Deep link to a workflow in Teams

 For more information about working with the calendar, see calendar namespace in the API reference documentation.

-Applications can prepare a deep link for users to start one-on-one or a group audio or video call.
+You can configure your Teams apps to prepare a deep link for users to start one-on-one call, a group call, or video call.
 You can invoke audio only or audio-video calls to a single user or a group of users by specifying the call type and the participants.
-Before placing the call, Teams client prompts a confirmation to make the call.
-If there's a group call, you can call a set of VoIP users and a set of PSTN users in the same deep link invocation.
+Before Teams places the call, the client prompts for a confirmation.
+If there's a group call, you can call a set of VoIP and PSTN users in the same deep link invocation.

-In a video call, the client asks for confirmation and turns on the caller's video for the call.
+In a video call, the Teams client asks for confirmation before turning on the caller's video for the call.
 The receiver of the call has a choice to respond through audio only or audio and video, through the Teams call notification window.

 Note

-This method cannot be used for invoking a meeting.
+This method can't be used for invoking a meeting.

-While the use of the typed APIs of TeamsJS is recommended, you can also use a manually created deep link to start a call.
+While we recommend the use of the typed APIs of TeamsJS v.2.0 or later, you can also use a manually configured deep link to start a call.
 Refer to the following formats:

 Deep link Format Example